Loose Dental Crown Solutions

 If you actually swallowed the crown into your stomach, it’s unlikely to cause problems.
 However, if it got into your airway, you may be in trouble.
 If you coughed a lot when swallowing the crown or if you feel any chest discomfort or difficulty breathing, you should seek medical attention.

 The good news is that even if you lost a crown, we can get you a new one in a single appointment with our CEREC system.
-For help with a loose or lost crown, please contact Ascent Dental, in the Cherry Creek area of Denver.
+For help with a loose or lost crown, please contact Ascent Dental, your locally trusted Cherry Creek Dentist.